IBM/MAX-Scene-Classifier/README.md

-# IBM Code Model Asset Exchange: Places365-CNN
+# IBM Code Model Asset Exchange: Scene-Classifier

 This repository contains code to instantiate and deploy an image classification model.
 This model recognizes the 365 different classes of scene/location in the [Places365-Standard subset of the Places2 Dataset](http://places2.csail.mit.edu/).
 The model is based on the [Places365-CNN Model](https://github.com/CSAILVision/places365) and consists of a pre-trained deep convolutional net using the ResNet architecture, trained on the [ImageNet-2012](http://www.image-net.org/challenges/LSVRC/2012/) data set.
 The pre-trained model is then fine-tuned on the Places365-Standard dataset.
 The input to the model is a 224x224 image, and the output is a list of estimated class probilities.